 Björn Stenvers, currently executive director at the ‘Fonds de Dotation de L’ICOM’, will change his position at the International Council of Museums in Paris to become executive director at the Eye Care Foundation.
-The Eye Care Foundation (ECF) is an NGO helping to prevent and cure avoidable blindness and visual impairment in developing countries.
+The Eye Care Foundation (ECF) is an NGO helping to prevent and cure avoidable blindness and vision impairment in developing countries.
 The Eye Care Foundation has eye care projects in e.g. the Himalayan region (Nepal), Southeast Asia (Vietnam, Cambodia, Laos) and Africa (Tanzania, Zambia and Rwanda).
 Björn Stenvers succeeds Ruud Wiedijk, who retired from his position at the Eye Care Foundation earlier this year.

 “Looking at delivery and environmental impact, new strategies and cross-roads are needed to answer to needs.
 The SDGs defined by the UN can only be met if we work together.
 Both the WHO and UNESCO aim to become more impact-focused.
 If issues are not being addressed collectively it automatically results in underperformance.
 Museums as well as eye care face complexity on inclusiveness regarding cure, treatment and survival in a marketdrivenglobalsociety.”